s2005/win-cli-mcp-server/TEST_DESCRIPTIONS.md

 - **allows changing directory outside allowed paths when restriction disabled** – confirms unrestricted working directory settings allow `cd` into disallowed paths.
 - **rejects changing directory outside allowed paths when restriction enabled** – checks that enabling the restriction prevents `cd` to directories beyond the allowed list.

-## tests/conditionalShells.test.ts

-- **includeDefaultWSL adds only WSL shell** – enabling `includeDefaultWSL` results in a configuration containing only the WSL shell.
+- **WSL only included with explicit configuration** – ensures the WSL shell is available only when the `wsl` shell is specified in configuration.
 - **backward compatibility with explicit shell list** – specifying all shells explicitly retains each shell entry in the loaded config.
 - **assigns validatePath and blockedOperators for shells** – enabled shells have default path validators and blocked operator lists populated.